 Also, as I mentioned above, usually for a person to suddenly withdraw from intimacy, there is often a triggering event.

-So until that spouse deals with the underlying cause and learns to Let Go of the Past, they will face challenges in all walks of life.
+So until that spouse deals with the underlying cause and learns to Let Go of the Past (click to read my post), they will face challenges in all walks of life.

 Not dealing with it will ultimately cause them to not be the person they truly want to be.

-If that sounds at all familiar, I highly recommend you take a moment and review my most shared post on Twitter.
+If that sounds at all familiar, I highly recommend you take a moment and to click the link above and review my most shared post on Twitter.

 The only other possible exception there would be if a long-term couple had an issue that left one (or both) of them unable to be physically intimate.
 Obviously, in that case, the other spouse would (hopefully) understand and be considerate of the limitations.

 But for that marriage to survive, the relationship would have to have been built on very solid ground over a long period of time.
 They would also have to still be able to connect emotionally in an intimate way or make other accommodations for the limitations.

 So asking can a marriage last without intimacy almost always leads to a solid “no”.